Kitchen Zones – How To Optimise Your Kitchen Layout

 The kitchen work triangle is a design concept that focuses on the efficiency and functionality of a kitchen by considering the placement of its three main work areas: the sink, the stove, and the refrigerator.
 These three areas form an imaginary triangle, with each point representing one of these key workstations.

-By adhering to the kitchen work triangle concept, you can create a space that is more functional, ergonomic, and user-friendly, reducing the time and effort spent on cooking tasks.
+By adhering to the kitchen work triangle concept, you can create a more functional, ergonomic, and user-friendly space, reducing the time and effort spent on cooking tasks.

 How to Plan Your Kitchen Using Kitchen Zones